Ahmed-Adel-Ismail/Binder/README.md

 # Summing up things

-Although the example is on an MVVM pattern for Android, this can be applied to any two classes, so in our example, we can then Bind our <b>View-Model<b> to our <b>Inter-actor</b> or <b>Repositories</b>, and so on
+Although the example is on an MVVM pattern for Android, this can be applied to any two classes, so in our example, we can then Bind our <b>View-Model</b> to our <b>Inter-actor</b> or <b>Repositories</b>, and so on

 This library works with Java 8, which can be achieved for android by either working with Gradle 3+, or through using Retrolambda